Stuycs-K/final-project-3-sarkers-seamh/PRESENTATION.md

 ## INTRO
-Volatility is a memory forensics tool that is used to extract information from memory images (memory dumps) of different OS systems
+Volatility is a memory forensics tool that is used to extract information from memory images (memory dumps) of different OS systems.

-It is the most widely used framework to extract digital artifacts and information from volatile memory or RAM
+It is the most widely used framework to extract digital artifacts and information from volatile memory or RAM.

-Some uses of Volatility include listing running processes, closed/open networks, internet history, hashed passwords, and retrieving commands entered into the terminal
+Some uses of Volatility include listing running processes, closed/open networks, internet history, hashed passwords, and retrieving commands entered into the terminal.

-Volatility3 is the successor of Volatility2 and is most recent version of the tool

 ## NOTES
 - A memory image is a programming pattern in which data stored in the database resides in the memory → more simply it is a copy/snapshot of a machines virtual memory saved to a file for easier analysis and viewing